 “They didn’t have an appetite to acquire more debt,” Halstead said.

-Halstead told community members that the two organizations have several meetings scheduled now over the next six to eight weeks.
+Halstead told community members that the two organizations have several meetings scheduled now during the next six to eight weeks.

 “We closed the Springfield birthing center, but by partnering with Brattleboro Hospital, our patients can still get prenatal services at our hospital,” Halstead said.
 “But they have to go to Brattleboro Hospital for their delivery."

-The nationwide demand for physicians also forces hospitals like Springfield to rethink staffing.
+The nationwide demand for physicians forces hospitals like Springfield to rethink staffing.

 The Springfield system may consider expanding the use of its walk-in clinics to treat patients for chronic issues as well as acute, non-emergency cases, Dufresne said.
 While not an ideal solution to some patients, it is preferable to going to the hospital emergency room for non-emergency issues.